The best things in life aren’t things – it’s a road trip!

 It’s a rite of passage for anyone who visits the Slocan Valley – a swim in the Slocan River.
 After a dip in the back-eddy at Crescent Beach, the Jensens book a guided trip down the Slocan River with Endless Adventures.
 With lifejackets for the family and doubling down on the sunscreen, it’s great to head out and see Valley life from the riverside.

 Summers in the Arrow Slocan can get hot, with many days reaching up to the high 30’s.
-When it’s too hot to stay at the campsite and they need a break from the beach, you can find the Jensens hard at work attempting to try every flavour of Gelato from the wraparound deck of New Denver’s parks.
+When it’s too hot to stay at the campsite and they need a break from the beach, you can find the Jensens enjoying something cold in the shade of one of New Denver’s parks.
 Favourite stops?
 Iced coffee from Nuru Coffee Bar in New Denver, or a freshly made sandwhich from The Apple Tree Sandwich Shop down the street.